 The view from the summit of Mt.
 Snowdon is a vista of yellow-brown hills and intensely green meadows.
 Far below the precipitously steep cliffs, a river flows through a valley where the stone houses of Llanberis village nestle beside twin lakes.
 As the sun moves out of the clouds, the rocky summit is silhouetted against a clear blue sky, and the breath-taking panorama of green slopes, deep chasms and towering rock faces become visible.
-It is easy to see why the Welsh call this area of North Wales known as Snowdonia, Eryri, the land of the Eagle.
+It is easy to see why the Welsh call this area of North Wales known as Snowdonia, Eryri, the land of the Eagle and why the Mt.
+Snowdon hike is often considered one of the most popular hikes in Wales.

 Being of Welsh heritage, to climb Mt.
 Snowdon had been my life-long dream, however when I arrived at the town of Llanberis a fine Welsh rain was falling and a thick shroud of ominous clouds hid Snowdon’s peak.
 I wondered if my journey had been in vain.
 These mountains can be treacherous for hikers and it isn’t advisable to venture up into the hills in inclement weather where the mist and rain can close in with alarming speed.